-Dr. Raul A. Deju is the Director of the Institute of Entrepreneurial Leadership and Professor of Business at John F. Kennedy University.
-He has formerly served as Chairman, CEO and COO of major international public companies.
-Dr. Deju, a former adjunct faculty member at John F. Kennedy University and St. Maryâ€™s College and a seasoned executive, brings his entrepreneurship experience having created small companies from a number of large companies traded in major stock exchanges as well as serving in advisory committees for the Secretary of Commerce and the Administrator of the U.S. Environmental Protection Agency.
-Dr. Deju is the author of over 200 peer-reviewed articles and four books and was listed in 2005 as one of the 25 Leading Hispanics in the San Francisco Bay Area.
+Dr. Raul A. Deju is an accomplished business leader and executive, professor and author.
+He has served as Chairman, CEO and COO of major international public companies.
+Dr. Deju, a former adjunct faculty member at John F. Kennedy University and St. Mary’s College and a seasoned executive, brings his entrepreneurship experience having created small companies from a number of large companies traded in major stock exchanges as well as serving in advisory committees for the Secretary of Commerce and the Administrator of the U.S. Environmental Protection Agency.
+Dr. Deju is the author of over 200 peer-reviewed articles and six books and was listed in 2005 as one of the 25 Leading Hispanics in the San Francisco Bay Area.
 He is also a recipient of recognitions for his philanthropy and social entrepreneurship in the Latino community.